vladimirtudor22/QA_Selenium/readme.md

 **Note**: This project was created and tested on macOS.

 Feel free to reach out if you have any questions or need further assistance! 🚀 Happy coding and best of luck with your project! ✨

-# Automated Testing Demo using Selenium WebDriver

-In this automated testing demo utilizing Selenium WebDriver, I have chosen the Amazon.com platform due to its abundance of elements tagged with IDs/names.

 ## Test Scenarios